 What makes Tailwind’s scheduler special is not only the ability to bulk schedule.
 It’s also the data it uses to optimize your pin schedule.
 Tailwind pulls information about when your audience is most active on Pinterest to help you create a pinning schedule that works best for your content.

 The more you use it, the more accurate it gets.
-You can also view an at a glance table of your performance stats to know what content resonates most with your audience, so you can create more of what they crave.
+You can also view an at a glance table of your performance stats to know what content resonates most with your audience.
+This will let you create more of what they crave.

 2. Amplify your content’s reach with Tribes